Tackle Business Trips Alcohol-Free

 1. Maneuvering the Airport Alcohol-Free

 Do NOT go into the hotel bar and see all those sad sacks drinking their way through dinner.
-If passing through the hotel bar is an inevitable part of leaving the safe haven of your room get outside and go for a walk.
-Listen to a podcast (still love Since Right Now – badass and hilarious podcast on sober living) and breathe.
+If passing through the hotel bar is an inevitable part of leaving the safe haven of your room, get outside and go for a walk.
+Listen to a podcast (I still love Since Right Now – a badass and hilarious podcast on sober living) and breathe.
 Then grab some food wherever you must.
 And drink soda water and breathe! ( more podcasts here)

 Walking